2019 Aurora Games

 The 2019 Aurora Games was a female international multi-sport event that was held between 20 and 25 August 2019 in Albany, New York, United States of America.
 Planned to be a biennial event, the Times Union Center served as host venue.
-Albany shall also serve as host city for the 2021 and 2023 Aurora Games.
+Albany was also due to serve as host city for the 2021 and 2023 Aurora Games.

 The Aurora Games, designed as a multisport women's version of the Laver Cup, has in addition featured musical performances, food tastings, sports clinics, autograph sessions and the “Conversations with Champions” series of seminars.
 The keynote speaker for the Aurora Games was Judge Rosemarie Aquilina, who presided over the case of the disgraced USA Gymnastics doctor Larry Nassar.